gengyong/micropython/ports/xt804/README.md

     $ make

-## Building for an xt804 MCU
+## Building for xt804 MCU

-The Makefile has the ability to build for a Cortex-M CPU, and by default includes some start-up code for an STM32F4xx MCU and also enables a UART for communication.
+The Makefile has the ability to build for a xt804 CPU, and by default includes some start-up code for an xt804 MCU and also enables a UART for communication.
 To build:

     $ make